ivandustin/seeds/README.md

 ###### John 3:16

-For GOD loved the world in this way:
+GOD loved the world.

-He gave His only begotten Son.
+Therefore, He gave His only begotten Son.

-So that all who believe in Him will not perish, but have eternal life.
+So that everyone who believes in Him shall not perish, but have eternal life.

 ###### John 6:35